jrowlingson/stencil-tailwind/README.md

 ## Options

-Sass options can be passed to the plugin within the stencil config, which are used directly by `sass`.
-Please reference [sass documentation](https://www.npmjs.com/package/sass) for all available options.
-Note that this plugin automatically adds the component's directory to the `includePaths` array.

 * `inputFile`: the input file path (default: `app.css`)
 * `includeTailwindCss`: include global `tailwind.css` in the bundle (default: `true`)